Get results. Guaranteed.

 Stephen: Raleigh-Durham LSAT course instructor

-...a future law student currently taking a gap year.
+...student currently taking a gap year.
 I graduated from UNCG with a B.S in Economics and a minor in Business and Pre-Law.
 I am currently doing this in addition to working another part-time job so I apologize in advance for any scheduling issues.
 While I have not tutored professionally before I lead study groups throughout High School and College.
-I tend to focus first on the critical thinking and problem solving behind...
+I tend to focus first on the critical thinking and problem solving behind a subject and...

 Education & Certification